Let’s go to Sichuan this week and discover Sichuanese. Ain’t that so Chinese? 😉

 Finally, to make you hear the difference between Mandarin/Putonghua 普通话 and Sichuanese 四川话, allow me to upload a bit of rap music.
 I like the instruments and in it.
 You may see some folks from the Sichuan Opera, which I haven’t mentioned yet but it’s quite famous as well, culturally speaking.

-The song is about how happy they are about their new clothes… Well, why no you may ask?
-After all, it feels good to look good… At first, you might hear mandarin Chinese sang by the lady but later, when the man starts rapping, you’ll notice a sort of lisp in his speech.
+The song is about how happy they are about their new clothes… Well, why not?
+After all, it feels good to look good… At first, you might hear mandarin Chinese sang by the Chinese famous artist VAVA but later, when Ty, a Sichuan rap artist, starts rapping, you’ll notice a sort of lisp in his speech.
 That’s no lisp but that’s Sichuanese! 巴适！

 Posted on February 23, 2021 by Mat.